News

 Chief Executive Ivan Iafeta says it is a significant milestone for Christchurch, with the plan not only reflecting the important history and heritage of the Ōtākaro Avon River Corridor but also setting out a bold aspirational vision for its future.

-“Extensive community engagement informed development of the vision of the river connecting us together - with each other, with nature and with new possibilities which are genuinely exciting.
+“Extensive community engagement informed the development of the vision of the river connecting us together - with each other, with nature and with new possibilities which are genuinely exciting.
 The Green Spine will connect the central city to New Brighton with a mix of recreational, commercial and community uses.
 And the opportunity to create an exemplar of climate change response that will benefit people and countries around the world will further enhance Christchurch’s national and international point of difference.”

 Avon Loop work to get underway later this year

-5 August 2019
+5 August 2019.

 Artist impression of Avon Loop